iwillspeak/feersum/docs/special-forms.md

 So far:

- * Parse support for the first expression form
+ * Parse support for all expression forms
  * Lower support for parameterless lambdas
  * Unique names for lambdas
+ * Formal parameters are bound in the lambda's body environment

 ## Lexical Bindings